-Actually, a woman’s worth SHOULD depend on her weight.
-This includes plus size women.
+Actually, a plus size woman’s worth SHOULD depend on her weight.

 There are different kinds of weight that a woman can use to measure her self-worth and self-confidence.